Cultural competence in healthcare: Language barriers

 Linguistic competence involves communicating effectively with diverse populations, including individuals with limited English proficiency (LEP), low literacy skills or are not literate, disabilities, and individuals with any degree of hearing loss.
 According to the U.S. Census in 2011, 25.3 million people are considered limited English proficient, accounting for 9% of the U.S. population.
 Hospitals frequently admit LEP patients for treatment.
 With cultural and linguistic barriers, it is not surprising that it is hard to achieve effective communication between the health care providers and the LEP patients.
 Results from a 2019 systematic review of the literature found that overcoming the English-language barrier for LEP patients is a factor connected with improving patient health outcomes.
 Even so, in 2021, 25 million people who spoke Spanish received a third less health care than those that spoke English or other Americans.

 The National Culturally and Linguistically Appropriate Services (CLAS) Standards in Health and Health Care developed by the Office of Minority Health (OMH) are intended to advance health equity, improve quality and help eliminate health care disparities.
-The three themes of the fifteen CLAS standards areGovernance, Leadership, and workforce; Communication and Language Assistance; and Engagement, Continuous Improvement, and Accountability.
-The standards clearly emphasized that the top levels of an organizational leadership hold the responsibility for CLAS implementation, and that language assistance should be provided when needed, and quality improvement, community engagement, and evaluation are importance.
+The three themes of the fifteen CLAS standards are Governance, Leadership, and workforce; Communication and Language Assistance; and Engagement, Continuous Improvement, and Accountability.
+The standards clearly emphasized that the top levels of an organizational leadership hold the responsibility for CLAS implementation, and that language assistance must be provided when needed, and quality improvement, community engagement, and evaluation are important.

 Research emphasizes the need for culturally and linguistically sensitive services in providing healthcare to immigrant/minority populations, and studies show that interpreters and translation services could decrease linguistic barriers for minorities in clinical health settings.
-Communities who don’t speak the dominant language would have a hard time accessing and understanding healthcare, especially when it comes to insurance.
+Communities who don't speak the dominant language would have a hard time accessing and understanding healthcare, especially when it comes to insurance.
 Immigrant communities might face even higher barriers to access because of cultural differences and not knowing how things work.
 In these cases, interpreters and language services are especially important.